wakgill/mkg/blogroll.md

 date: 2020-07-02
 ---

 This is an alphabetical list of the blogs I like to read.
-They're not all frequently updated, and for some, I only read 10% of what they write:
+They're not all frequently updated, and for some, I only read 10% of what they write.
+I personally know maybe 50% of them.

 - [Alexey Guzey](https://guzey.com/).
 See [Matthew Walker's "Why We Sleep" Is Riddled with Scientific and Factual Errors](https://guzey.com/books/why-we-sleep/).